 drug abuse, or exposure to toxins.

-What causes mood disorders?
+What causes mood disorders in a teen?

-brain that are responsible for positive moods.
+are responsible for positive moods.
 Other chemicals in the brain (neurotransmitters)

 control the brain chemicals that affect mood.
 Mood disorders may be caused by a chemical